bjing2016/alphaflow/README.md

 2. If running an **AlphaFlow** model, prepare an **MSA directory** and place the alignments in `.a3m` format at the following paths: `{alignment_dir}/{name}/a3m/{name}.a3m`.
 If you don't have the MSAs, there are two ways to generate them:
     1. Query the ColabFold server with `python -m scripts.mmseqs_query --split [PATH] --outdir [DIR]`.
     2. Download UniRef30 and ColabDB according to https://github.com/sokrypton/ColabFold/blob/main/setup_databases.sh and run `python -m scripts.mmseqs_search_helper --split [PATH] --db_dir [DIR] --outdir [DIR]`.
-3. If running an **MD+Templates** model, the template PDB file needs to be converted to zipped numpy arrays.
-Prepare a templates directory and run `python -m scripts.prep_templates --pdb [PATH] --name [NAME] --outdir [DIR]` for each PDB file of interest.
-The PDB file should include only a single chain with no residue gaps.
-The specified name must match the name in the input CSV.
+3. If running an **MD+Templates** model, place the template PDB files into a templates directory with filenames matching the names in the input CSV.
+The PDB files should include only a single chain with no residue gaps.

 ### Running the model